 Arusha town

-Day 2: Arusha to Tarangire National Park, Game Drive
+Day 2: Transfer to Tarangire National Park, Afternoon Game Drive

 Drive alongside African bush elephants in Tarangire National Park

 After breakfast, your driver will pick you up from your hotel to drive southwest to one of Tanzania's many natural treasures: Tarangire National Park.
-This 1,000-sq-mile (2,600-sq-km) protected area may only be the sixth largest national park in the country, but there's no shortage of incredible wildlife here.
+This 1,000-square-mile (2,600 sq km) protected area may only be the sixth largest national park in the country, but there's no shortage of incredible wildlife here.
 It's one of Tanzania's finest birding destinations, as there are almost 500 avian species in the park.
 Plus, during the migratory season of July to October, there are incredible numbers of plains game like wildebeests, antelope, and zebras.

-Elephants are the main attraction in Tarangire, with pp to 3,000 roaming the park during peak months between Jun-Nov Other common animals include giraffes, the Thompson's gazelle, greater and lesser kudus, elands, leopards, and cheetahs.
+Elephants are the main attraction in Tarangire, with up to 3,000 roaming the park during peak months between Jun-Nov.
+Other common animals include giraffes, the Thompson's gazelle, greater and lesser kudus, elands, leopards, and cheetahs.
 However, the real prizes in the park are the dwarf mongoose, oryx, and gerenuk (also called the "giraffe gazelle")—but sightings are pretty rare.

 The best part is that because Tarangire is a quiet, often overlooked park, there are fewer crowds to witness the spectacle of its migrating residents.
-You'll arrive at the park in time for lunch and later embark on an afternoon game drive to view the abundant wildlife.
-At the end of the day, you'll return to the luxury safari camp where you'll overnight.
+You'll arrive at the park in time for lunch and check into your thatched tent or bungalow at Tarangire Safari Lodge.
+Later, embark on an afternoon game drive to view the abundant wildlife.
+At the end of the day, you'll return to the lodge in time for sunset and dinner with a view.

 Day 3: Cultural Exchange in Mto Wa Mbu, Transfer to Ngorongoro